mfreidel/B3-PSUtils/README.md

 ## Using the module
-There are four exported functions in the module:
+There are five exported functions in the module:

 1. 'Get-B3FileHash' generates a BLAKE3 hash of a single file.
 2. 'Get-B3HashCollection' generates BLAKE3 hashes for an array of file names.
+3. 'Get-B3StringHash' generates a BLAKE3 hash of a given string.
-3. 'Get-B3sumExePath' shows the path to the b3sum executable that will be used for generating hashes
+4. 'Get-B3sumExePath' shows the path to the b3sum executable that will be used for generating hashes
-4. 'Set-B3sumExePath' changes the path to a b3sum executable used by the module
+5. 'Set-B3sumExePath' changes the path to a b3sum executable used by the module

 Usage information is available from Get-Help or the -? common parameter (Help Entries are written in module's source as comment blocks)